You didn’t think the holiday would be all sun and sangria did you?

 A one-way ticket costs €16.00 (round-trip €25.00).

-You can get the tickets directly at the airport after lining up in the terminal but it’s strongly recommended to book in advance to ensure you get the first available bus – the convenience of having your ticket ready on your smart phone saves a ton of stress.
+You can get the tickets directly at the airport after lining up in the terminal but it’s strongly recommended to book in advance because it guarantees your seat on the bus associated with your flight.

 You can buy your Girona Barcelona bus tickets in advance online using the button below:

 Girona Airport Bus Hours

 There is a bus for every flight but to make sure you can double-check the times.
 The main bus is the 602/603 which has the following time table.

 Children under 4 can take the Sagales airport bus for free as long as they’re carried in the arms of their parents – children over 5 must pay regular seat prices.